openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

       If `true`, then each string will be evaluated as a [regular expression](http://docs.python.org/2/library/re.html) search against the
       remote attribute `type`.

+### Trusted Attribute:`/OS-FEDERATION/identity_providers/{idp-id}/trusted_attributes`

+      A trusted attributes policy defines which attributes an identity provider is trusted to issue.

+      Attributes:

+    - `attributes` (list)

+      This is the list of trusted attributes.
+Each attribute is specified as a type and an optional set of values.
+An list of zero values denotes that any value should be accepted.

 Identity Provider API
 ---------------------